firepear/homefarm/docs/compute_install.md

   however many digits you would like)
 - Storage nodes should be named `storNN...`
 - Don't task a single node with compute and storage
-- Task a Homefarm node with non-Homefarm tasks at your own risk
+- Assign non-Homefarm tasks to a Homefarm node at your own risk
 - The installer will wipe any storage devices in use by Homefarm
   - Homefarm will only use a single storage device on a compute node, and will not use much of it.
 Go cheap and small.
+Other storage devices will be wasted space.
+  - For storage nodes, a minimum of two mass storage devices are
+    required: one for the system (which should be as small and cheap as the device in a compute node), and at least one to become part of the storage array.
+The storage array device should be as large and as high-quality as you would like.

 ## Boot Arch Linux